Grzybek Reviews

 Flashlight’s info is contained in its card.
 You can fold the card to make comparison between models easier.

-Graphs and photos with a watermark “GRZYBEK REVIEWS” can be compared against each other, as they were all created will the same settings.
+Graphs and photos with a watermark “GRZYBEK REVIEWS” can be compared against each other, as they were all created by me, with the same settings.

 Prices of the headlamps may vary, so please check the links to get the current price of each headlamp.